leouchoa/udacity_drl_colaboration_competition/README.md

 Also if you are interested in learning to build your own Unity environments after completing the project, you are encouraged to follow the instructions [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Getting-Started-with-Balance-Ball.md), which walk you through all of the details of building an environment from a Unity scene.

+## Instructions to Run the Code

+After your environment is set up, to run the code and train the agent:

+- Open up the `Tennis.ipynb` jupyter notebook.
+- Run all the cells (note that the gpu usage is enabled if you have a gpu already configured)